zelabbas/Inception/readme.md

 ### NOTE :

 ```
-before start: if the *trixie* new version fo debain is published so you should use version-bookworm else use version
+before start: if the *trixie* new version of debain is published so you should use version-bookworm else use version
 bullseye
 ```